 Why GameStop shares surged 104%, prompting trading halts

-One day after GameStop announced that its chief financial officer, Jim Bell, would resign from his post, shares surged
+One day after GameStop said CFO Jim Bell, would resign shares surged again

 GameStop investors went on another wild ride Wednesday.